phonaputer/phnenv/README.md

 ## Included Dependendies

-The only dependency included within `phnenv` is `github.com/stretchr/testify`, and it is only used in the unit test.
+The only dependency included within `phnenv` is `github.com/stretchr/testify`, and it is only used in the unit tests.
-So you can rest easy in the knowledge that this library does not bring with it potentially malicious code.
+So you don't need to worry about this library bringing with it potentially malicious code.

 ## License